Tmplt/nixos-config/README.md

 Feel free to ping me with any questions you might have.

-* systems/**desktop**: multi-head desktop with GPU-passthrough for vidya.
 * systems/**laptop**: laptop for university studies and work.
-* systems/**router**: NAS, pfSense router, music streamer, and future seed-box.
-Shares media with **desktop** over NFS.
+* systems/**router**: (TODO) NAS, network routing, music streamer, and future seed-box.
+Shares media with **laptop** over NFS.
 * systems/**server**: main server: [taskd](https://taskwarrior.org/), [website](https://tmplt.dev), murmur with Let's Encrypt certificate, etc..

-All systems with a running X server hosts a simple [bspwm](https://github.com/baskerville/bspwm) or [xmonad](https://xmonad.org/) configuration with one or more status bars.
+All systems with a running X server hosts a simple [xmonad](https://xmonad.org/) configuration with one or more status bars.

 Expressions
 ===